bartenbach/pumpkins_pool/README.md

 # News
 **4/11/22** We are back online after some extended downtime due to changes in the Solana network.
 We are going to continue to evaluate and adapt our strategy to provide the most value.
 Thank you for your patience and understanding as we navigate these challenges together 🐈

-**4/10/22** Slight downtime today installing new dedicated NVMe drive for the server.
-Failover coming soon :) Metrics will be skewed this epoch, unfortunately.
-It's not my favorite thing either obviously, but this is going to pay off in the long run.
-I'm hoping the next short downtime event will be the last as the failover server gets integrated.
-Have a great week everyone!

 **4/2/22** Hey everyone, Pumpkin's Pool underwent a major CPU upgrade yesterday!
 You can check our Discord server for more info, but everything is looking *really* good.
 The epoch timing was a little unfortunate with respect to our metrics, but the sooner we bit the bullet on this, the better.
 We want to be producing as many blocks as possible to produce the greatest amount of rewards, and the old hardware just wasn't cutting it.
 It wasn't a question of if it needed to be upgraded, it was a question of when.
 We're now looking better than ever.

 ![PoH](assets/img/hashrate.png)